kuzzleio/documentation/src/guide/1/dbsearch/javascript/index.md

 [snippet=final]

-Here we are, we have a simple bit of code that connects to Kuzzle, creates some documents and then print the number of documents that match a simple search request on the terrain property.
+Here we are, we have a simple bit of code that connects to Kuzzle, creates some documents and then prints the number of documents matching a simple search request on the terrain property.

 To run it, just use node :